torres-teaching-tools/homework/README.md

-jasper crit                 # Reviews your code for maintainability and readability (AI) jasper submit               # Submits your solution jasper badges               # Show your progress and earned badges
+jasper crit                 # Reviews your code for maintainability and readability (AI) jasper submit               # Submits your solution jasper badges               # Show your progress and earned badges jasper relay                # Sends your code to the TA
 ```

 Run `jasper <command> --help` to see options for that command.